ylsalame/laravel-seed-generator/README.md

 ### Table seeder files

 Each table detected in the schema will have its own seeder file generated.
 This seeder file will contain the entire data the table contains at the time.

+The path used will be the default one : `\database\seeds` The naming convention is `{table_name}Seeder.php`

+### Database seeder file

+The database seeder file will contain the trigger for all the table seeder files generated.
+Skipped table will not be included in this file.

+The path used will be the default one : `\database\seeds` Since there is only one file generated it will be saved with the name `DatabaseSeeder.php` to maitain the Laravel standard.